LearnPlayAI/HeartCart/docs/proj/plan1.md

   - Design modular payment processor that can be easily switched to real PayFast
   - Store transaction references compatible with PayFast's system
 - **Implementation Details**:
+  - Use [PayJS](https://github.com/paypal/payjs) open source library as a base for payment UI
   - Mock PayFast payment screens and callbacks
   - Configuration file for payment settings to simplify real integration
-  - Separate payment service layer in codebase
+  - Separate payment service layer with adapter pattern for easy switching

 #### Revenue & Financial Reporting
 - **Features**: